Nono Maloyi: Executive Council: 2012–2014

+Return to the North West: 2020–present

-ANC provincial chairperson: 2022
+Election as ANC chair: 2022

-Election

-Mahumapelo's ANC provincial executive committee was disbanded by the ANC National Executive Committee in 2018 and Maloyi was appointed to the interim task team which was installed to take over the leadership of the provincial party.
-As early as 2020 the media speculated that when the province elected a new leadership corps, Maloyi might make a political comeback, as a leading member of a North West ANC faction known as "N12".
+As early as 2020 the media speculated that when the North West ANC elected a new leadership corps, Maloyi might make a political comeback, as a leading member of a North West ANC faction known as "N12".
+In 2020 and 2021, several newspapers reported on claims that several North West politicians' phones had been tapped, allegedly by intelligence operatives working for Premier Job Mokgoro.
+Maloyi was allegedly one of the affected politicians and the Mail & Guardian reported that he had laid criminal charges in connection with the alleged wiretap.

 In March 2022, he was formally nominated to stand for election to a second term as ANC provincial chairperson.
 He was nominated by his local ANC branch in Tlokwe near Potchefstroom, North West.
 At the ANC's ninth provincial conference in the North West, held in Rustenberg in August 2022, Maloyi was elected provincial chairperson.
 He had run against Premier Bushy Maape and, initially, against Mahumapelo.
 However, shortly before the election, Mahumapelo pulled out of the race and endorsed Maloyi's candidacy.
 Maloyi won 370 votes against Maape's 294.